johandry/blog/content/post/terranova-terraform-from-go.md

 ---
-title: "Terranova: Using Terraform from Go with Terranova"
+title: "Terranova: Using Terraform from Go"
 date: 2017-10-31T20:21:07-07:00
 tags: ["Golang", "Terraform", "Terranova"]
 toc: true
 draft: true
 ---

 [Terraform](http://terraform.io) is an amazing tool made by [HashiCorp](https://www.hashicorp.com) to describe infrastructure as a code.
-The use of Terraform is quite simple.
-After download the binary you need to create a terraform configuration file or files that describe the infrastructure to build.
-The first time you have to initialize terraform (`terraform init`) to download all the dependencies, then apply the changes (`terraform apply`).
+Terraform allow us to build, change, and do versioning of the infrastructure safely and efficiently.
+The use of Terraform is quite simple, after download the binary you need to create a terraform configuration file or files to describe the infrastructure to build.
+The first time you have to initialize terraform (`terraform init`) to download all the dependencies and then apply the changes (`terraform apply`).
 Any further change is as simple as modify the configuration file and apply the changes again.
-When the infrastructure is not needed, just destroy it (`terraform destroy`).
+When the infrastructure is not needed, you just destroy it (`terraform destroy`).

-Many developers automate terraform tasks by using the binary with a script or a program and that’s totally fine.
-However if you are coding in Go and Terraform is made in Go (free and available on [GitHub](https://github.com/hashicorp/terraform)), why not use the Terraform packages instead of the binary?
+Many developers automate terraform tasks calling the binary from a script or a program and that’s totally fine.
+However if you are coding in Go and knowing that Terraform is made in Go (free and available on [GitHub](https://github.com/hashicorp/terraform)), why not use the Terraform packages instead of the binary?

 One reason - and, to me, maybe the most important - to use the Terraform package instead of the binary is to provide to the users one single executable file to build and change the infrastructure.
-In a regular scenario the user have to download the Terraform binary, the configuration files (maybe more than one) and the instructions or a script to automate the process.
+In a regular scenario the user have to download the Terraform binary, the configuration files (usually more than one) and the instructions or a script automating the process.
 Too many files, steps and dependencies, right?

 The use of the Terraform package is simple once you are familiar with it.
 In order to make it simpler and easier to you, I will explain how to use the Go package **[Terranova](https://github.com/johandry/terranova)**.

 ## How to use the Terranova library

-There are several objects needed by Terranova and Terraform to work:
+There are several objects needed by Terranova and therefore by Terraform to work:

-- **Code**: It's basically the content of the configuration file, it may be a plain text or a Go template.
+- **Code**: It's basically the content of the configuration file(s), it may be a plain text or a Go template.
 This is the Infrastructure as a code.
 - **Providers**: A Provider is the interface between terraform and the underlying platform which is usually an IaaS (i.e. AWS, GCP, MS Azure, VMWare), PaaS (i.e. Heroku) or SaaS (i.e. DNSimple).
 The entire list is here: https://www.terraform.io/docs/providers/
 - **Provisioners**: The Provisioners are used to execute scripts on a local or remote machine, transfer files to remote machines and handling of configuration managers (i.e. Check, Salt).
 To know more or get the entire list, check this out: https://www.terraform.io/docs/provisioners/
 - **Variables**: The Code may have references to terraform variables.
 This may be optional as we can handle variables in different ways in the Go code.
 - **State**: This is final state of the infrastructure when the build or a change is done.
 It's important to keep the state in a save place to apply the further changes or destroy everything that was built.

-The first step is to get and import the package:
+The first step is to get and import the Terranova package:

 ```bash
 go get -u github.com/johandry/terranova